 At Helen Ltd, the production and distribution of electricity, heat and cooling has been certified in accordance with the ISO 14001 environmental management standard.
 Helen Electricity Network Ltd applies an integrated quality and environmental management system that complies with the ISO 9001, ISO 14001 ja OHSAS standards.
 The environmental impacts of all offices are managed with the Green Office environmental programme.

 Annual General Meeting

-The Annual General Meeting of Helen Ltd was held on 21 March 2016.
-In addition to the ordinary issues discussed at the meeting, the Annual General Meeting decided to return to the City of Helsinki some of the capital invested in the Shareholders’ Surplus Fund by transferring 40,000 shares of Helsingin Energiatunnelit Oy to the City.
+The Annual General Meeting of Helen Ltd (1/2017) was held on 23 March 2017.
+In addition to the ordinary issues discussed at the meeting, the Annual General Meeting decided to add a new section, section 12, concerning corporate steering, to the Articles of Association of Helen Ltd.

 KPMG Oy Ab was selected as the company's auditor.
 The auditor with the main responsibility was Kaija Pakkanen, Authorised Public Accountant.